viamrobotics/docs/docs/tutorials/services/navigate-with-rover-base.md

 Configure your rover base to act as the moving platform of the navigating robot.
 Start by configuring the [encoders](/components/encoder/) and [motors](/components/motor/) of your encoded motor.

-1. Follow [these instructions](/components/) to configure the left and right encoders of the wheeled base.
+1. Follow the [encoder configuration instructions](/components/encoder/#configuration) to configure the left and right encoders of the wheeled base.
    We configured ours as [`incremental` encoders](/components/encoder/incremental/), as shown below:

    {{<imgproc src="/tutorials/navigate-with-rover-base/right-encoder-config-builder.png" resize="1000x" declaredimensions=true alt="Configuration of a right incremental encoder in the Viam app config builder." class="aligncenter" style="min-height:550px; max-height:600px">}}